sourabhk382/Inosphere/README.md

 # Inosphere
-                      Classification of radar returns from the ionosphere
+                      Classification of Radar returns from the Ionosphere

 Introduction to radar returns
 - The Goose Bay system consists of a phased array of 16 high-frequency antennas with a total transmitted power on the order of 6.4 kilowatts.